+The Company's cash and cash equivalents decreased \$21.7 million to \$64.0 million at December 31, 2018, from \$85.7 million at December 31, 2017 as the Company used a significant amount of its cash in 2018 to repay its asset-based credit facilities.
+The Company's outstanding balance under its asset-based credit facilities declined \$47.5 million to \$40.3 million from \$87.8 million at December 31, 2017.
+As such, the Company's net cash position (cash less amounts outstanding under its asset-based credit facilities) improved \$25.8 million at December 31, 2018 compared to December 31, 2017.

-The Company's cash and cash equivalents decreased \$40.3 million to \$85.7 million at December 31, 2017, from \$126.0 million at December 31, 2016.
-The decrease in cash was primarily driven by \$181.8 million of net cash used to fund the Company's acquisitions of OGIO in January 2017 and TravisMathew in August 2017.
-Cash generated from operating activities improved to \$117.7 million during 2017 compared to \$77.7 million during 2016 primarily due a 16.5% increase in pre-tax earnings combined with an overall improvement in the Company's cash collection cycle as a result of improved payment terms period over period and the timing of inventory purchases and improved inventory management period over period.
-During 2017, the Company used its cash and cash equivalents, cash from its operating activities, and borrowings under its credit facilities to repurchase \$16.6 million in shares of its common stock and pay tax withholding obligations with the vesting and settlement of employee equity awards, as well as to fund \$26.2 million in capital expenditures, \$21.5 million in investments in golf-related ventures, and the OGIO and TravisMathew acquisitions as discussed above.
-Management expects to fund the Company's future operations from current cash balances and cash provided by its operating activities combined with borrowings under its current and future credit facilities, as deemed necessary (see Note 4 "Financing Arrangements" in the Notes to Consolidated Financial Statements in this Form 10-K for further information on the ABL Facility).
+Cash generated from operating activities decreased to \$92.3 million during 2018 compared to \$117.7 million during 2017 primarily due to the timing of inventory purchases and cash collections on accounts receivable year over year.
+During 2018, the Company used its cash and cash equivalents and cash from its operating activities to repay \$49.6 million in borrowings under its credit facilities and long-term debt, fund \$36.8 million in capital expenditures and repurchase \$22.5 million in shares of its common stock.
+Management expects to fund the Company's future operations from current cash balances and cash provided by its operating activities combined with borrowings under its current and future credit facilities, as deemed necessary (see Note 5 "Financing Arrangements" in the Notes to Consolidated Financial Statements in this Form 10-K for further information on the ABL Facility).

 The Company's accounts receivable balance fluctuates throughout the year as a result of the general seasonality of the Company's business.
 The Company's accounts receivable balance will generally be at its highest during the first and second quarters due to the seasonal peak in the golf season, and it will generally decline significantly during the third and fourth quarters as a result of an increase in cash collections and lower sales.
-As of December 31, 2017, the Company's net accounts receivable decreased to \$94.7 million from \$127.9 million as of December 31, 2016.
-This \$33.1 million decrease was primarily attributable to the timing of sales in the fourth quarter of 2017 compared to the same period in 2016, combined with a decrease in past-due accounts and an overall improvement in payment terms.
+As of December 31, 2018, the Company's net accounts receivable decreased to \$71.4 million from \$94.7 million as of December 31, 2017.
+This \$23.3 million decrease reflects the decrease in net sales during the fourth quarter year over year and an improvement in cash collections.

 The Company's inventory balance fluctuates throughout the year as a result of the general seasonality of the Company's business and is also affected by the timing of new product launches.
 Generally, the Company's buildup of inventory levels begins during the fourth quarter and continues heavily into the first quarter as well as into the beginning of the second quarter in order to meet demand during the height of the golf season.
 Inventory levels start to decline toward the end of the second quarter and are at their lowest during the third quarter.
 Inventory levels are also impacted by the timing of new product launches.
-The Company's inventories increased to \$262.5 million as of December 31, 2017 from \$189.4 million as of December 31, 2016.
-This \$73.1 million increase was primarily attributable to incremental inventory from the acquisitions of OGIO in January 2017 and TravisMathew in August 2017, combined with the timing and volume of inventory purchases related to products launched period over period.
-Inventories as a percentage of the trailing 12 months net sales increased to 25.0% as of December 31, 2017 compared to 21.7% as of December 31, 2016.
+The Company's inventories increased to \$338.1 million as of December 31, 2018 from \$262.5 million as of December 31, 2017.
+This \$75.6 million increase was primarily attributable to the increase in the size of the Company's business and timing of inventory purchases related to products launched period over period, combined with an increase in in-transit inventory.
+Inventories as a percentage of trailing 12 months net sales increased to 27.2% as of December 31, 2018 compared to 25.0% as of December 31, 2017.